Interviews

 Interview questions set 6

-The Waleed doc was created by Waleed
+The Waleed doc was created by Waleed.

 Interview questions sets 1-6 were made by Siddarth Berera, Daniel Roebuck and Neelu Saraswatibhatla.
 Github can be found here